Required Courses -- All required and Social Work elective courses must be completed with a C or better

 Overview of social welfare policies and programs; political, economic and social conditions affecting disadvantaged populations.
 Policy development and analysis, advocacy, historical perspectives.
 (P1)

-SOCW 253 - Interviewing Skills for Practice
+SOCW 253 - Practice I Interviewing and Ethics

 SOCW 334 - Human Behavior and Social Environment Life Stages